using-bb-for-responsive-websites

 Step 1: Install the Plugin and Choose a Layout Template

-First, pick up a copy of the Beaver Builder plugin.
-Any premium version will do the trick, but the Pro and Agency plans come with the Beaver Builder Theme.
-Whichever theme you use, install and activate the Beaver Builder plugin on your site.
+First, pick up a copy of the page builder plugin.
+Every Beaver Builder premium plan includes the complete suite of products including the following: Page Builder plugin, Theme, and Themer.
+Once you’ve chosen the plan that suits your needs, install and activate the Beaver Builder plugin on your site.

-Beaver Builder comes with over 30 layout templates to choose from.
+Beaver Builder comes with many professionallly designed WordPress templates to choose from.
 You’ll find landing pages, industry-specific designs (such as for fashion and agency sites), and specific types of content pages, including a ‘subscribe’ and a ‘coming soon’ page).
 All of these templates are designed from the ground up to be fully responsive on mobile devices.

 If you have your own page design in mind, just start dragging rows and module into the layout area.